TwinLizzie/Sylvie-2021/documentation/theory/modern_life.md

 The truth is, we will never personally know any of the Twitch and/or YouTube livestreamers who we pretend to be friends with.
 What we are in fact engaging with is a fictional character that we ourselves have made up in our heads.
-The persona of the Twitch streamer is a performance art, an exxageration or glamorization of their own daily lives; nothing more, nothing less.
+The persona of the Twitch streamer is a performance art, an exageration or glamorization of their own daily lives; nothing more, nothing less.
 They would be a lot less interesting and engaging to us if this weren't the case.

 In fact, the entirety of Social Media, and the culture revolving around it, could be thought of as a performance art.
 A society